Catalonian flagCatalàUnited States flagEnglishSpanish flagEspañolGalician flagGalegoPortuguese flagPortuguês

 History of the project

 Work on the project began in the summer of 1988 at the behest of the Hispanic Seminary of Medieval Studies (Madison, Wisconsin), to serve as a companion to the Bibliografía Española de Textos Antiguos (BETA) and the Bibliografia de Textos Catalans Antics (BITECA).
 As the collaborative effort of Arthur L-F. Askins (UC Berkeley), Harvey L. Sharrer (UC Santa Barbara), Aida Fernanda Dias (U. de Coimbra), and Martha E. Schaffer (U. of San Francisco), it was supported in 1992-93, in 2002, and in 2007-2008 by Research Tools Grants from the National Endowment for the Humanities.
 Individual travel grants were provided at times to the compilers, again by the NEH, by the Interdisciplinary Humanities Center (UCSB), and the research grants programs of their respective universities.
 Further support, for the WWW versions, was supplied by the Portuguese Studies Program (UCB), the Center for Portuguese Studies (UCSB) and the Center for Galician Studies (UCSB), and the Library (UCB).
-The initial project team was expanded in the summer of 2008 with the addition of two contributing Associates, Cristina Sobral of the Faculdade de Letras, Universidade de Lisboa, and Pedro Pinto of the Centro de Estudos Históricos, Universidade Nova de Lisboa, and in the spring of 2010 with another Associate, Filipe Alves Moreira of the Faculdade de Letras, Universidade do Porto.
+The initial project team was expanded in the summer of 2008 with the addition of two contributing Associates, Cristina Sobral of the Faculdade de Letras, Universidade de Lisboa, and Pedro Pinto of the Centro de Estudos Históricos, Universidade Nova de Lisboa, in the spring of 2010 with another Associate, Filipe Alves Moreira of the Faculdade de Letras, Universidade do Porto, and in the Summer of 2014 with another associate, Mariña Arbor Aldea, of the Facultade de Filoloxía da Universidade de Santiago de Compostela.

-The initial concern of the compilers focused on the establishment of a basic corpus, through an intensive review and clarification of information already available in the traditional bibliographies of the field—Barbosa Machado (1741-59) [BITAGAP bibid 1223], Inocêncio Francisco da Silva (1858-1923) [BITAGAP bibid 1034], Fidelino de Figueiredo (1934 [BITAGAP bibid 1040], 1936 [BITAGAP bibid 1561]), Serafim da Silva Neto (1956) [BITAGAP bibid 1063], and Maria Adelaide Valle Cintra (1960) [BITAGAP bibid 1045].
-That basic corpus has, however, been enormously expanded over the years by on-going fieldwork in library holdings in Portugal, Galicia and beyond, particularly elsewhere in Spain, in England, Brazil, and the United States.
+The initial concern of the compilers focused on the establishment of a basic corpus, through an intensive review and clarification of information already available in the traditional bibliographies of the field—Barbosa Machado (1741-59, BITAGAP bibid 1223), Inocêncio Francisco da Silva (1858-1923, BITAGAP bibid 1034), Fidelino de Figueiredo (1934, BITAGAP bibid 1040; 1936, BITAGAP bibid 1561), Serafim da Silva Neto (1956, BITAGAP bibid 1063), and Maria Adelaide Valle Cintra (1960, BITAGAP bibid 1045).
+That basic corpus has, however, been enormously expanded over the years by on-going fieldwork in library holdings in Portugal, Galicia and beyond, particularly in Spain, England, Brazil, and the United States.

-BITAGAP is conceived as a continuing project, with versions being made available in electronic formats, as resources have permited.
+BITAGAP is a continuing project made available in electronic formats.
 An early version, using a DOS dbms, appeared in 1993 on the CD-ROM ADMYTE, Disk 0, issued by Micronet, Madrid.
-An updated version on CD-ROM disk was produced in 1999, again with the DOS dbms, and released by The Bancroft Library, University of California, Berkeley.
-In the interim, an Internet version had been opened in 1997, hosted by The Library of the University of California, Berkeley, and was maintained with frequent updates during its eleven years of service.
-The data base was then transported, in 2008, to the Windows operating system, and the present Internet version developed and opened in 2010, hosted again by The Library of the University of California, Berkeley, offering noticeably expanded data search and recovery possibilities.
+In 1999 an updated version (again with the DOS dbms) on CD-ROM disk was produced and released by The Bancroft Library, University of California, Berkeley.
+In the interim, an Internet version, hosted by The Library of the University of California, Berkeley, was made available (1997) and maintained with frequent updates for eleven years.
+In 2008 the database was migrated to a Windows operating system.
+The present Internet version, with greatly expanded search capacities, became available in 2010, hosted by The Bancroft Library of the University of California, Berkeley.

-The editors most cordially invite the contributions of colleagues, by sending corrections, new information, and suggestions to Arthur L-F. Askins or to a href="sharrer@spanport.ucsb.edu.">Harvey L. Sharrer.
+The editors most cordially invite the contributions of colleagues, by sending corrections, new information, and suggestions to Arthur L-F. Askins.
+Please visit "COLLABORATE" for more information.

 Acknowledgments

-Institutions which have contributed significantly to the development of BITAGAP / Bibliografia de Textos Antigos Galegos e Portugueses include:
+Institutions which have contributed significantly to the development of BITAGAP include:

 The Portuguese Studies Program, University of California, Berkeley